scizeron/eureka/README.md

 ----------

-* By default, No real ping, they just assume that the server is up if Discovery Client says.
+* By default, no real ping is performed, they just assume that the server is up if Discovery Client says.
 The status comes from the Euraka Server.
-* The eureka status is not in a "leaseExpirationEnabled" mode, when a service is shutdown, it is still marked as UP by Eureka Server and at the level client, if the host count is 2 for example, we have the following sequence : ok, failed, ok, failed ...
+* If the eureka status is not in a "leaseExpirationEnabled" mode, so when a service is shutdown, it is still marked as UP by Eureka Server and at the level client.
+* if the initial number of instances is 2 for example and then 1, we have the following sequence : ok, ko, ok, ko ...
-* When there are a several servers, the leaseExpirationEnabled is true and the failed server is removed, only the UP servers which are forwarded to the registry clients.
+* When there are several servers, the leaseExpirationEnabled is true and the dead instance is removed and only the UP instances are forwarded to the registry client.

-*see NIWSDiscoveryPing.java for more details.
+* see NIWSDiscoveryPing.java for more details.

-* NIWSDiscoveryPing is instanciated in the EurekaRibbonClientConfiguration class if no other IPing class was previously instanciated.
-In this case, if the default behaviour is troublesome, a real Ping can be registered to do a real ping but the Discovery update override it.
+* NIWSDiscoveryPing is instantiated in the EurekaRibbonClientConfiguration class if no other IPing class was previously instantiated.
+* In this case, if this default behaviour is troublesome, a real Ping can be registered to do a real ping but the Discovery update override it and the expected outcome is not good.

-* Ensure the lease expiration be enabled.
+* Ensure the number of instaces is sufficient to allow the lease expiration be enabled.